 - Cognitive-behavioral therapy (CBT)

 With individual counseling, they help provide a safe space with a therapist.
-The patient can discuss anything that’s on their mind in a private space which will help them find strategies to overcome the addiction.
+The patient can discuss anything that’s on their mind, in a private space that will help them find strategies to overcome the addiction.
 Group therapy offers similar benefits but involves a number of people all together at once.
 Cognitive-behavioral therapy works by replacing destructive behaviors with healthy alternatives that hopefully break the cycle.

 There are also other forms of therapy available such as music therapy, art, and more.
-By doing a mixture of the therapy options, it can help find new ways of coping but also new interests.
+Doing a mixture of the therapy options can help find new ways of coping but, also new interests.
 It’s all helpful to help beat the individual’s addiction.